 31. What was the first successful personal computer to use a graphical user interface (GUI), released in 1979?

-32. Which legendary punk rock band released their debut album “Never Mind the Bollocks, Here’s the Sex Pistols” in 1977?
+32. Fill in the blank!
+Which legendary punk rock band released their debut album “Never Mind the Bollocks, Here’s the ___ _______” in 1977?

 33. What famous artist’s painting technique, known as “drip painting,” gained widespread recognition in the 1970s?